 The native plants of Yosemite National Park are a significant part of the exquisite beauty and biological diversity of the park.
+Move up or down in elevation and feel as though you are in another park.
+Vegetation changes from oak woodlands to chaparral scrublands to lower montane to upper montane to subalpine to alpine.
+Those who step into the alpine zone can see krummholz whitebark pines and perhaps a western juniper or mountain hemlock.
+Scientists study many individual plants, including the black oak, to understand its future challenges.
 The combination of climate, topography, moisture, and soils influence the distribution of plant communities across an elevation gradient from 1,800 feet (549 m) to over 13,000 feet (3,900 m).
 Vegetation zones range from scrub and chaparral communities at lower elevations, to subalpine forests and alpine meadows at the higher elevations.
 There are 800 miles of trails in Yosemite, which provide access for exploring the different vegetation zones.

 Lower Montane Forest